 - Manufacturers who produce items only applicable to specific customers (eg machine parts)

 - Businesses who personalize items for individual customers (eg uniforms)

 - Retailers who want to show curated products to only their VIP shoppers (eg early access to new product lines)

-In all of these cases, there is no out-of-the-box solution, but customer-specific catalogs can change this.
+In all of these cases, there is no out-of-the-box solution, but personalized catalog views can change this.

 It will introduce and enhance three core concepts:

 - Segmentating inventory items into groups